Moving to the City of Angels

 Moving from the Windy City to the City of Angels comes with its challenges and perks.
 This is the city that defines the West Coast.

 Its climate consists mainly of warm days all year-round, with cool nights, and occasional rain.
 Forget Chicago’s cold and snowy winters.

 With around 4 million people, LA is the second-most populous city in the US.
 It is also (in)famous for the worst traffic jams in the nation, and arguably in the world.

 The entertainment industry, technology, aerospace, tourism, international trade, law, fashion, finance, healthcare, telecommunications, and transportation are some of the key industries that keep LA’s economy running strong.
 As the largest manufacturing center in the United States, LA also offers a great number of job vacancies in this area.
 But don’t limit yourself to these top industries only.
 LA has much more to offer and is the perfect place to thrive as an entrepreneur.

-According to the Global Financial Centres Index, in 2017, Los Angeles became the sixth most competitive financial center right behind New York City, San Francisco, Chicago, Boston, and Washington D.C.
-It is home to Paramount Pictures and 20th Century Fox, as well as six Fortune 500 companies.
+According to various sources, Los Angeles is on track to becoming on the world’s leading financial hubs, on par with New York City, London, and Hong Kong.
+It is home to big names like Paramount Pictures and 20th Century Fox, as well as six Fortune 500 companies.

 Housing and Living Costs